microsoft/SuperchargeAzureSQLDeployments/docs/labs/3-AzureResourceDeployment.md

 1. Enter **emailAddress ** at line **162**

->Email address for where you want Security Alerts and Vulnerability Assessment scans sent.
+:exclamation: Email address for where you want Security Alerts and Vulnerability Assessment scans sent.

 ![](./imgs/email.png)